carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 //===---------------------------------------------------------------------===//

-Add a MUL2U and MUL2S nodes to represent a multiply that returns both the Hi and Lo parts (combination of MUL and MULH[SU] into one node).
-Add this to X86, & make the dag combiner produce it when needed.
-This will eliminate one imul from the code generated for:

-long long test(long long X, long long Y) { return X*Y; }

-by using the EAX result from the mul.
-We should add a similar node for DIVREM.

-another case is:

-long long test(int X, int Y) { return (long long)X*Y; }

-... which should only be one imul instruction.

-or:

-unsigned long long int t2(unsigned int a, unsigned int b) {
-       return (unsigned long long)a * b;
-}

-... which should be one mul instruction.

-This can be done with a custom expander, but it would be nice to move this to generic code.

-//===---------------------------------------------------------------------===//

 CodeGen/X86/lea-3.ll:test3 should be a single LEA, not a shift/move.
 The X86 backend knows how to three-addressify this shift, but it appears the register allocator isn't even asking it to do so in this case.
 We should investigate